-RouterOS allows to export and import parts of configuration in plain text format.
-This method can be used to copy bits of configuration between different devices, for example clone whole firewall from one router to another.
+RouterOS allows to export and import of parts of the configuration in plain text format.
+This method can be used to copy bits of configuration between different devices, for example, clone the whole firewall from one router to another.

-export command can be executed from each individual menu (resulting in configuration export only from this specific menu and all its sub-menus) or from root menu for complete config export.
+An export command can be executed from each individual menu (resulting in configuration export only from this specific menu and all its sub-menus) or from the root menu for complete config export.

 For example export configuration from

-/ip address menu and save it to file:
+/ip address menu and save it to a file:

-For example, Ipsec default policy will not be exported, and if we change one property then only our change will be exported:
+For example, the IPSec default policy will not be exported, and if we change one property then only our change will be exported:

-Notice the * flag, it indicates that entry is system default and cannot be removed manually.
+Notice the * flag, it indicates that the entry is system default and cannot be removed manually.